St. Luke, writer of the third Gospel

 Carlo Acutis is known as Patron Saint of the Internet because he was able to use the new communication techniques to transmit the Gospel and to communicate Christian values.

-In addition, he conducted research, compilation and design work that resulted in the creation of 163 panels where photographs and historical descriptions of Eucharistic miracles are shown. in different centuries and in the world.
+In addition, he conducted research, compilation and design work that resulted in the creation of 163 panels displaying photographs and historical descriptions of Eucharistic miracles in different centuries and in the world.

 In this way the exhibition on the Eucharistic miracles of Saint Carlo Acutis which has already toured many countries around the worldHe has visited more than 500 parishes in Italy and more than ten thousand parishes in other countries with translations in different languages.